The Ultimate Blog Post Checklist

 1. Write with a clear purpose

 The last thing someone wants to read is a blog post that either changes course halfway through or never communicates a clear message.
-Before you even start writing, create a list of blog topic ideas with a clear purpose in mind.
+Before you even start writing, create a list of blog post ideas with a clear purpose in mind.
 As you write, make it a habit to ask yourself if what you’ve written helps achieve that purpose.

 2. Make an outline

 To help you stay on track, create an outline for each blog post.
 You can make it as lengthy or short as you want, as long as it touches on the subjects you want to discuss.
 Creating an outline will also help ensure your writing communicates a clear and distinct message.
+If you need a little help to get started, you can use our downloadable blog post template to guide you.

 3. Perform SEO research